Matching Learned Causal Effects of Neural Networks with Domain Priors: Experiments and Results

-{\textbf{Boston Housing:}} This dataset concerns home values in the suburbs of Boston.
+\textbf{Boston Housing:} This dataset concerns home values in the suburbs of Boston~\cite{Dua:2019}.
 We convert the output attribute \textit{home value} into a categorical output, and learn a classifier that can predict if the home value is better than average.
 As the domain prior, we want \textit{crime rate} and \textit{concentration of Nitric Oxides} (above a threshold) to have a decreasing causal effect and \textit{number of rooms} (RM) to have an increasing causal effect w.r.t. housing prices.
-Fig \ref{fig:auto_compas_boston} and Table \ref{tab:auto_compas_boston} show that CREDO helps align the ACDE of the trained model with the prior in all these cases.
+Results in Table \ref{tab:auto_compas_boston} and Fig \ref{fig:auto_compas_boston} show that CREDO helps align the ACDE of the trained model with the prior in all these cases.